Frequently Asked Questions

 What phase of the development process is the E Line in?

-How will the E Line alignment be selected?
+How was the E Line alignment selected?

 Where will the E Line stop?